calexandru2018/linux-gui-legacy/README.md

 |Arch Linux/Manjaro                       | `sudo pacman -S libappindicator-gtk3 libnotify`                                                                           |

 **NOTE:**
-Gnome users will to install and additional extension for this to work: <a href="https://extensions.gnome.org/extension/615/appindicator-support/"> KStatusNotifierItem/AppIndicator Support</a>
+Gnome users will need to install an additional extension for this to work: <a href="https://extensions.gnome.org/extension/615/appindicator-support/"> KStatusNotifierItem/AppIndicator Support</a>

 ### Tray Known issues:
 #### dbus-launch
 There is a known issue when user attempts to start the systray/appindicator.
-This might throw an error that is simillar to this one: `(<app-name>:<pid>) LIBDBUSMENU-GLIB-WARNING **: Unable to get session bus: Failed to execute child process "dbus-launch" (No such file or directory)` if a user does not have a specific package installed.
-If you are unable to use the systray/appindicator and have a simillar error then a solution is provided below.
+This might throw an error that is similar to this one: `(<app-name>:<pid>) LIBDBUSMENU-GLIB-WARNING **: Unable to get session bus: Failed to execute child process "dbus-launch" (No such file or directory)` if a user does not have a specific package installed.
+If you are unable to use the systray/appindicator and have a similar error, then a solution is provided below.

 **Solution:**
 Install `dbus-x11` package for your distribution, more information can be found on this <a href="https://askubuntu.com/questions/1005623/libdbusmenu-glib-warning-unable-to-get-session-bus-failed-to-execute-child">stackoverflow</a> post.